nextcloud/documentation/user_manual/files/quota.rst

 store information in the database, such as the Calendar and Contacts apps.
 This data is excluded from your quota.

-Only files that originate with users count against their quotas, and not files shared with them that originate from other users.
-For example, if you upload files to another user's share, those files count against your quota.
-If you re-share a file that another user shared with you, that file does not count against your quota, but the originating user's.
+Files are counted against the quotas of their original owners.
+When other users share files with you, the shared files count against the quotas of the original file owners, and not the users they are shared with.

 Encrypted files are a little larger than unencrypted files; the unencrypted size is calculated against your quota.